open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 * `exporter` - the exporter where the spans are pushed.
 * `maxQueueSize` - the maximum queue size.
-After this limit is reached, spans are dropped.
+After this limit is reached, spans are skipped by this BatchSpanProcessor.
 The default value is `2048`.
 * `scheduledDelayMillis` - the delay interval in milliseconds between two consecutive exports.
 The default value is `5000`.
 * `exportTimeoutMillis` - how long the export can run before it is cancelled.